NetApp/FSx-ONTAP-samples-scripts/EKS/FSxN-as-PVC-for-EKS/README.md

 you need to add is slightly different than what is output from the above command.
 The following command will take the output from the above command and format it correctly:

-:warning: **Warning:** Only run this command if you are using an SSO to authenticate with aws.
+:warning: **Caution:** Only run this command if you are using an SSO to authenticate with aws.
 ```bash
 user_ARN=$(aws sts get-caller-identity | jq -r '.Arn' | awk -F: '{split($6, parts, "/"); printf "arn:aws:iam::%s:role/aws-reserved/sso.amazonaws.com/%s\n", $5, parts[2]}')
 echo $user_ARN